Burmese rebel Suu Kyi in first comments since coup - Times of India - Mind Of The Geek

 A group of ousted lawmakers – many of whom were previously part of the NLD – have formed a shadow “Government of national unity“to try to undermine the junta.

-In a separate interview excerpt, Min Aung Hlaing challenged the death toll from the anti-coup protests and said the junta was not ready to adopt a consensus negotiated by the Association of Southeast Asian Nations to stop the violence.
+In a separate interview excerpt, Min Aung Hlaing challenged the death toll from the protests and said he was not ready to adopt a consensus negotiated last month by the Association of Southeast Asian Nations to stop the violence.

-The continued violence has prompted some members of the anti-junta movement to form a so-called “People’s Defense Force” (PDF) in their own townships – made up of civilians who fight against the security forces with homemade weapons.
+The continued bloodshed has prompted some members of the anti-junta movement to form a so-called “People’s Defense Force” (PDF) in their communes – made up of civilians who fight against the security forces with homemade weapons. .

-On Sunday, heavy fighting pitted junta forces against the Karenni National Progressive Party – an ethnic armed group with a stronghold in Kayah state, on the eastern outskirts of Myanmar.

-The military used tanks, mortars and helicopters in the fighting that continued on Sunday evening, senior official says KNPP chief.
+Junta forces used artillery on Monday in fighting with the Karenni People’s Defense Force on Myanmar’s eastern fringe, with four people killed, according to a spokesperson for a local group coordinating evacuations from the area .

 FacebookTwitterLinkedinE-mail